 Have a pastry bag fitted with ½-inch round tip ready.
+Line two large

-Whisk together the powdered sugar, almond meal and salt until they are uniform in color.
+In a medium bowl, whisk together the powdered sugar, almond meal and salt until they are uniform in color.
 Sift the mixture 3 times, discarding any bits that are too large to pass through the sifter, and set aside.

 180 g powdered sugar, 140 g almond meal, 1 pinch fine salt

-In a small bowl whisk together the baker’s sugar and dehydrated egg whites, set aside.
+In a small bowl, whisk together the baker’s sugar and dehydrated egg whites, set aside.

 60 g baker’s sugar, 5 g dehydrated egg white powder